 By Daniel Grech, Economic advisor at Grant Thornton

 The housing market has had an exceptional few years.
 In fact, the price increases have been so substantial that a property purchased in 2013 at €130,000 would cost €260,000 in 2022.
-This means that the housing prices have essentially doubled in a mere nine years.
+This means that housing prices have essentially doubled in a mere nine years.

 Although this recent surge in selling prices may seem out of the ordinary, this is not an isolated event in recent history.
-Malta’s house prices have been on a near constant upward trajectory since the late 1980s.
+Malta’s house prices have been on a near-constant upward trajectory since the late 1980s.

 Central Bank of Malta data shows that prices increased drastically in the early to late 2000s.
 In fact, an increase in prices of 72 per cent was registered between 2000 and 2005.
 This increase may have been caused by a number of factors.
 Factors such as optimism about Malta’s EU accession in 2004 and Maltese investors moving money held abroad into the Maltese property market.

 The rapid climb in house prices that started after 2013 was driven by different factors to that experienced in the 2000s.
 Firstly, an exceptional increase in demand for housing occurred as the foreign-born population increased dramatically, eventually reaching 120,000 in number.
-This amounted to almost one fourth of the total population, most of whom live in rented accommodation.
+This amounted to almost one-fourth of the total population, most of whom live in rented accommodation.

-Additionally, this period represented a catalyst to the tourism industry, with many housing units being used as tourist accommodation.
+Additionally, this period represented a catalyst for the tourism industry, with many housing units being used as tourist accommodation.
 This put upward pressure on the housing market which was compounded by the Individual Investor Programme (IIP).

 This growth in prices was initially interrupted by the onset of political instability in the second half of 2019.
 This was aggravated by the onset of the COVID-19 pandemic and restrictions that came with it.
 These restrictions caused a substantial decrease in tourists in 2020 and 2021, impacting the demand for housing units.
 This coincided with a large increase in the supply of housing units from projects initiated in the years leading up to 2020.
 These factors contributed to a slight decrease in the selling price in the second half of 2019.
 However, house prices returned to growth in 2020 and 2021, although prices grew at 7.7 per cent and 8.2 per cent respectively - a slower rate than previously recorded.
 In the first half of 2022, selling prices were relatively unchanged from those recorded in the previous year.